 Reasons to transfer from home to the hospital.

 Most reasons to transfer from home to the hospital are not emergencies.
 Your midwife is a specialist in normal and is often able to detect problems or challenges before they become emergencies.
 Your midwife will monitor you and your baby closely during your labour and immediate post-partum.
 Reasons for transport include slow progress, need for pain medication, meconium when your water breaks, high blood pressure or fever.
 Non-emergency transfers to the hospital are usually done by car.

 What if there is an emergency or if I need a c-section?

 In a true emergency, an urgent c-section may be necessary.
 We recommend being no more than a 30 minute car ride from a hospital with c-section capability if you are planning a home birth.
 We prepare for emergencies ahead of time.
 In an emergency, midwives would call an ambulance and the hospital to allow them to prepare for our arrival there.

-Midwifery clients wanting a hospital birth have a choice of two local hospitals where we have privileges: Guelph General Hospital (GGH) and Groves Memorial Community Hospital (GMCH) in Fergus.
-We will ask for you to pre-register at one of these hospitals even if you plan to give birth at home.
+Midwifery clients wanting a hospital birth give birth at Guelph General Hospital (GGH).
+We now have privileges at Groves Memorial Community Hospital (GMCH) in Fergus.
+We will ask for you to pre-register at the hospital even if you plan to give birth at home.